Soviet–Japanese Joint Declaration of 1956: Legacy

-On November 14, 2004, Russian Foreign Minister Sergei Lavrov said on the NTV interview that the Russian Federation, which was the successor state of the Soviet Union, recognized the Declaration of 1956, and was ready to have territorial talks with Japan on that basis and was followed by Russian President Vladimir Putin on the next day.
+On 14 November 2004, Russian Foreign Minister Sergei Lavrov said in a NTV interview that the Russian Federation, which is the successor state of the Soviet Union, recognized the Declaration of 1956, and was ready to have territorial talks with Japan on that basis and was followed by Russian President Vladimir Putin the next day.
 However, the dispute persists, no peace treaty has yet been signed, and the islands remain under Russian administration.